10 Frugal Living Hacks in Metro Manila

 - You have no time to prepare your lunch,

-- You don’t want to be called “kuripot” or stingy
+- Also, you don’t want to be called “kuripot” or stingy

-- You are shy to show off your cooking skills; or
+- Furthermore, you are shy to show off your cooking skills; or

-- You are just lazy to prepare your “baon”.
+- Lastly, you are just lazy to prepare your “baon.”

 If you are a call center agent, your coworkers are probably fond of eating out.
-You do not want to be left behind, so you would rather spend P100 in a meal.
+You do not want to be left behind, so you would rather spend P100 on a meal.